Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 Data Mapping

-Since we are using LLM to extract product taxonomy, we need to provide a detailed instruction at the class-level docstring.
+Since we are using an LLM to extract product taxonomy, we need to provide detailed instructions in the class-level docstring.

 @dataclasses.dataclass